tensorflow/examples/lite/examples/model_personalization/README.md

 There are three main parts of this project:

-- Converter: a Python library and CLI that allows you to define and generate your transfer learning model.
+- Converter: a Python library and CLI that allows you to define and generate your personalizable model.
 The code lives under `converter` directory.

 - Android library: a library that allows you to use models